Icinga/icinga-doc/markdown/en/configmain.md

 file](configmain.md#configmain-state_retention_file) to the neb modules.
 If you don't want that, use at your own risk and disable it.

--   0 = Don't dump status informations to neb (default in 1.10+)

--   1 = Dump status informations to neb

 **Use Retained Scheduling Info Option**